tanerg/python-assignment2/report/report.md

   - Hospital admissions,
   - And their incidence rates per 100,000 inhabitants.

-The color scale adapts dynamically based on the selected statistic, and each region provides an informative tooltip showing its name and the selected statistic’s value.
-The visualization is based on pre-aggregated GeoJSON files to ensure performance, and missing or invalid values are handled gracefully by displaying neutral colors and appropriate tooltips.
+The visualization is based on pre-aggregated GeoJSON files to ensure performance.
 This interactive tool enables a clear and intuitive exploration of temporal and regional trends in the pandemic's impact.

 ## Challenges and Resolutions